 There are three types of placement grants available that do differ in eligibility requirements.

 - KickStart Placement Grants - To be eligible students must be enrolled full-time at a FedUni campus and be completing a placement in any year of an undergraduate degree.
 Students can apply for one KickStart placement grant per year.
 Eligible students can receive $100- $200 per week of placement (and a maximum of $1000) and is funding dependent.

 - Rural Health Placement Grants - as part of the Rural Health Multidisciplinary Training (RHMT) program, eligible students can receive $200 per week of placement.
 To be eligible for the grant you completing placement in a 2 week block or more in a rural area other than the town you currently reside.

 - Teacher Rural Placement Grants- As part of the Teacher Rural Placement Program, eligible students can receive $200 per week of placement.
 Students must be in their 3rd or final year of a Bachelor of Education program.
-Students that receive this grant MUST complete the Professional Experience Assessment Report once placement has finished
+Students that receive this grant MUST complete the Rural Teacher Placement Survey once placement has finished

 Additional information required

 To apply for a placement grant you must complete the additional information form.
 We will determine which grant is relevant and send you a notification outlining the conditions of the grant.

 Please do not complete the additional information unless your placement details have been confirmed (i.e. location and dates are confirmed).
 Incomplete additional information forms will not be reviewed.